Virtual Neighborhood Tour featuring Harambee & Riverwest

 Live Virtual Program Tickets available a la carte: $5 for members and $10 for members if you do not purchase tickets to the tour.
 View and book programs here.

 Tour Properties: The tour will feature photo galleries and historic content showcasing 20 properties including residential homes and several non-residential properties.
 There will also be a PDF booklet available to view historic information.
+These tours will be available any time from May 6 - 16.

 Neighborhood Histories: The tour will also include written histories about Harambee and Riverwest, written by historian John Gurda.